blinds52/odata/trunk/minutes/odata-meeting-23_on-20130130_31-F2F-minutes.md

 * Mike mentions the other open question (minor) w.r.t. representation of flattened results in ATOM format, where he chose to indicate the set as an attribute to the id element.
 It might become a set element, but he just picked this alternative.
 * All agree.
 * Mike suggests to give all members time to go over the document so that maybe tomorrow a motion may lead to acceptance of the proposal.
-* Gerald asks about why the ids invented for flattening are named entryID and not entityID.
+* Gerald asks about why the ids invented for flattening are named entryID and not entityID, which starts a discussion on finding a better name.
-* All agree on entityRef as abetter name, so it is not confused with a key
+* All finally agree on "entityRef" as the name, better describing these references sent in place of Entities for occurences 2 to N, so the information is not confused with a key

 **Update**: The document has been split as a result of the discussion.
 The current revision of the separated part "[Entity References in OData](https://www.oasis-open.org/committees/download.php/48083/Entity%20References%202013-1-31.docx)" has been uploaded by Mike during meeting day two.